mendersoftware/mender-docs/02.Overview/07.Identity/docs.md

 it includes the identity attributes.
 The Mender server computes the persistent identity of the device based on these attributes.

-Please refer to the [client configuration section](../../05.Client-configuration/03.Identity) to find detailed tutorial on managing Device identities.
+Please refer to the [client installation section](../../03.Client-installation/03.Identity/docs.md) to find detailed tutorial on managing Device identities.